 Dip the cutter into the flour, shake off excess, then cut, after every 2-3 cuts!
 Trust me or it’ll stick!

-Without the specialist cutters
+Making Pineapple Tarts without the specialist cutters

 Of course, you can always make these in the shape of ordinary jam cookies, or thumbprint cookies.